KRLGroup/krlgroup.github.io/_posts/2020-10-04-Explainable Inference.md

 </center>
 <br>

-It includes: an LSTM that acts as *controller*, a *memory module* and an *explanation module*.
+It includes: an LSTM that acts as <em>controller</em>, a <em>memory module</em> and an <em>**explanation module**</em>.
 As shown on Figure 2, for each step:
 - the controller takes the sequential input and, because it is an LSTM, produces a state on the basis of the current step and the context vector that summarize the previous steps;<br>
 - the memory takes the current controller state and performs a read and writing operation.
 The write operation simply writes into the memory the content of the state.
 The reading operation uses a content-attention mechanism to retrieve the content of memory cells similar to the current state.
 The weighted sum of the reading operation is summarized in a *read vector*; <br>
 - the explanation module keeps track of the writing and reading opreation, storing the weights associated to each cells in both of them and storing where the information are written or read during the input parsing;
 - At the end, a final layer takes the read vector and the current controller state and returns the final answer.

 Hence, the memory content is **actively** used during the inference process thanks to the read vector.
-Additionally, to enforce the network to rely on memory, we insert a dropout layer between the controller and the final layer to penalize a little bit its weight in the last layer.
+Additionally, to enforce the network to rely on memory, we insert a dropout layer [4] between the controller and the final layer to penalize a little bit its weight in the last layer.

 At this point the explanation module has all the ingredients it needs.
 Based on the given task, it can extract insights from the inner working of the network.
 For example, in Story Cloze test, it stores all the written cells during the premises parsing and links each word to a subset of cells.
-Then it considers all the read cells during the parsing of the chosen ending and checks to which word these are linked.
-Note that we consider only the topX of the read cells for each step.
+Then it considers all the *read cells* during the parsing of the chosen ending and checks to which word these are linked.
+Note that we consider only the topX of the *read cells* for each step.

 Let's consider a simplified example.
 Suppose that we have an input of the form:
 P<sub>1</sub>: X<sub>1</sub> X<sub>2</sub> X<sub>3</sub><br>